quicwg/base-drafts/draft-ietf-quic-http.md

     {{!RFC7540}}, Section 5.3).
 Add one to the value to obtain a weight between 1 and 256.

-A PRIORITY frame identifies a request to priotize, and a request upon which that request is dependent.
+A PRIORITY frame identifies a request to prioritize, and a request upon which that request is dependent.
 A Prioritized Request ID or Stream Dependency ID identifies a client-initiated request using the corresponding stream ID when the corresponding PUSH_PRIORITIZED or PUSH_DEPENDENT flag is not set.
 Setting the PUSH_PRIORITIZED or PUSH_DEPENDENT flag causes the Prioritized Request ID or